linsight/react-keyboard-event-handler/README.md

 meta| meta, cmd, Window, command key alt| option, alt key

+**Tips**:

-Tips: Modifier keys only work well with common keys a-z.
+- Modifier keys only work well with common keys a-z.
 OS and/or browsers use other combinations for other purposes.
 For example, `cmd + right` is used as the shortcut to navigate 'forward' in some browsers.
+- Modifier keys are themself common keys.
+You can handle key event of single 'ctrl' key with `handleKeys=['ctrl']`;

 ### Key alias